FortiGate

 Note:

-It is only possible to add multicast address object as ‘destination’ in these policies though We do not have any restrictions on selecting source address.
+It is only possible to add a multicast address object as ‘destination’ in these policies, though there are no restrictions on selecting the source address.

 Kush_Patel_2-1671199043587.png